 Venture investors are focused on building ‘the next big thing’ that brings value and jobs to Americans.
 To do this, NVCA supports policies that spur technology startup activity:

-- a low regulatory burden so startups are not stifled as they disrupt incumbents;
+- Regulation – A low regulatory burden so startups are not stifled as they disrupt incumbents.

-- reforms to government procurement laws to allow fast-growing startups to more easily navigate the complex and costly acquisition process;
+- Procurement – Reforms to government procurement laws to allow fast-growing startups to more easily navigate the complex and costly acquisition process.

-- increased availability of spectrum to power access to innovative products, like IoT, apps, or on demand economy services;
+- Spectrum – Increased availability of spectrum to power access to innovative products, like IoT, apps, or on demand economy services.

-- global digital trade rules that enable cross-border data flows and ban data localization; and
+- Global Digital Trade – Rules that enable cross-border data flows and ban data localization.

-- Internet governance that ensures a globally connected Internet that is a home to free expression and commerce.
+- Internet Governance – Ensure a globally connected Internet that is a home to free expression and commerce.